 We hope that the partial refund of the entry fees for this summer will be more than enough to cover the cost of any entries for exams in the autumn.
 As Ofqual hasn’t yet confirmed the arrangements for next summer’s exams, we’ll be in touch about fees for 2021 later in the year.

 Our entry fees and other charges are listed in these documents.

-We aim to provide market-leading specifications and first class support services that are excellent value for money.
+We provide market-leading specifications and first class support services that are excellent value for money.

-As an independent charity, any money we make through providing qualifications gets invested back into education and enables us to develop and offer a broad a range of qualifications.
-It also funds other educational services, such as assessment research, and our Unlocking Potential mentoring scheme for young people.
+As an independent charity, any income we make gets invested back into qualifications and assessment.
+This enables us to offer a broad range of qualifications and to protect the integrity and security of our assessments.
+It also funds other educational services, such as assessment research that benefits teachers and students.

-As well as paying for our assessment services, exam fees enable us to offer a comprehensive support and training package for teachers, and opportunities for professional development (CPD).
-We are also investing in the quality of our examining teams by enhancing our support and training.
+As well as paying for our assessment services, exam fees enable us to invest in the quality of our examining teams, and to offer a comprehensive support and training package for teachers, including:

-Our overall aim is to keep our prices competitive, while taking account of the changes to the exam system which are leading to increased costs and fewer entries in some qualifications.
+We know that schools continue to face budgetary challenges.
+Our overall aim is to keep our prices competitive, while taking account of the changes to the exam system and regulation which are leading to increased costs.

-As a result, we have continued to set higher fees for some subjects – for example, those with comparatively low entry levels or higher delivery costs.
-This approach helps us continue offering schools and colleges as wide a choice of subjects as possible and secure the future of our qualifications.
+As a result, for 2019/20 we’ve applied a flat fee increase across all our qualifications.
+This means fees for some subjects are still higher than others, eg for subjects with comparatively low entry levels or higher delivery costs.
+This approach helps us to offer schools and colleges as wide a choice of subjects as possible.

 It also secures the future of our qualifications by enabling us to invest in in our technology capability so it’s supported by a strong, modern, cloud-based platform, which will help protect both us and our customers from the growing cyber threat.
 As well as ensuring our systems are robust and efficient, this will enable us to continuously improve our processes, respond to customer needs and provide a platform on which we can build the next generation of technology-enabled assessments.